GIF of the Day

 If you were a kid with basic cable at any point from 1981-2016, you probably should know the name of this guy, Fred Seibert.

-Fred was a lifelong New Yorker who got started in media working for Columbia University radio and then got into the music industry as a record producer.
-He then got the opportunity of a lifetime when he was hired as Creative Director for MTV in 1980.
+Fred was a lifelong New Yorker who got started in media working for Columbia University radio and then entered the music industry as a record producer.
+But he received the opportunity of a lifetime when he was hired as Creative Director for MTV in 1980.

 MTV's marketing strategy was completely new, from the mutating logos to the "I want my MTV!" campaign it defined a TV channel not as a reliable broadcaster but as an attitude, an aesthetic, an act of rebellion.